 This course studies and compares social groups and institutions and their interrelationships.
-Includes culture, socialization, deviance, stratification, race, ethnicity, social changes, and collective behavior.
-It is an introduction to the scientific discipline of Sociology.
-In it we will attempt to be critical of what we know and what we think we know as citizens, individuals, and as novice sociologists.
+Special topics covered in the course include culture, socialization, deviance, stratification, race, ethnicity, social changes, and collective behavior.
+As an introduction to the scientific discipline of Sociology, students will have the opportunity to analyze what we know and what we think we know as citizens, individuals, and as novice sociologists.

-Course Code: SOC 1502 (GS1502)
+Course Code: SOC 1502 Prerequisite: None